 agapao is the word employed in the passage under consideration.
 We are to love God, our neighbor, and even ourselves with an

 But how does one learn to love God?
-Surely such does not happen accidentally.
-Since we have neither seen the Creator—face to face—nor heard his voice (John 1:18), how can we love him?
+Surely not by accident.
+Since we have neither seen the Creator face to face, nor heard his voice (Jn.
+1:18), how can we love him?

 But what does this disposition involve, practically speaking?
 First, as suggested above, it implies an attitude which respects the voice of God as evinced in biblical revelation.
 One of the crucial needs of the day is a reverence for the Scriptures.
 A disregard for the authority of the Bible is at the root of every problem in society, and within the church as well.